ATLAS: A Multi-LLM Training Framework for EvoDPO with Adaptive Reference Evolution: Additional Information of Evaluation Setup for Section 3

 \subsection{Detailed Method Used Formulations}

-To validate the effectiveness of ATLAS, we compare our proposed method against a standard single-agent baseline:
+To validate the effectiveness of ATLAS, we compare our proposed method against a standard single-agent baseline: FunSearch (Baseline): AutoGen (Baseline):

-EvoTune (Baseline): This configuration represents the standard self-evolving agent without external supporter agent guidance.
+EvoTune (Baseline): This configuration represents the standard Evolving Agent without external supporter agent guidance.
 The EvoTune generates solutions via standard DPO (mode=vanilla) on the self-generated data.
 Crucially, EVOTUNE\_USE\_TEACHER=0 is set, meaning the Exploration Supporter is disabled (no static analysis feedback) and the Strategist is disabled (use\_dpo\_strategy\_teacher=0), forcing the agent to rely solely on the scalar scores from the evaluator.

 EvoDPO (Ablation): This isolates the impact of our proposed Evolving DPO (EvoDPO) algorithm (mode=adaptive) without the full agentic support of ATLAS.
-Unlike EvoTune (Baseline), the reference model $\pi_\text{ref,t}$ is not static; it updates to track the evolving policy $\pi_t$.
-However, unlike ATLAS, the Policy Inspector is disabled (or set to always accept), and the Supporters are disabled (EVOTUNE\_USE\_TEACHER=0), meaning the reference model updates without KL trust-region safeguard and qualitative feedback.
+Unlike EvoTune (Baseline), the reference model $\pi_\text{ref,t}$ is not static; it updates to track the Evolving Agent $\pi_t$.
+However, unlike ATLAS, the Policy Inspector is disabled (or set to always accept), and the Supporters are disabled (EVOTUNE\_USE\_TEACHER=0), meaning the reference model updates without proxy-KL gate safeguard and qualitative feedback.
 This serves as an ablation to test whether the "moving reference" mechanism alone is sufficient without the Policy Inspector gating.

 ATLAS (Ours): Our full proposed framework.
 It utilizes the complete task-distributed multi-agent system (Exploration Supporter, Fine-Tuning Strategist ,and Policy Inspector) and distinguishes itself by replacing standard DPO with our Evolving DPO algorithm (mode=adaptive).
 This enables the reference model $\pi_\text{ref,t}$ to evolve over time.
 Crucially, every update is gated by the Policy Inspector, which rejects updates that violate the drift constraint ($\widehat{\mathrm{KL}}_k \le \delta_H$) or fail to improve validation performance.